Skip to content

 make test-s3

-To run the ADLFS suite:
+To run the ADLS suite:

-make test-adlfs
+make test-adls

 To pass additional arguments to pytest, you can use PYTEST_ARGS.